- 1 Advantages over Urine MC+S

 - Pregnancy – for monitoring purposes; pre-eclampsia

-- Renal and CVD – hypertension, oedema, suspected heart failure
+- Renal and CVD – hypertension, oedema, renal colic (for blood), suspected heart failure

 - Drugs – gold, penicillamine, recreational